chayhuixiang/block-shuffle/README.md

 # Minecraft Block Shuffle 1.17+

 Block shuffle is a minecraft minigame inspired by Dream.\
-Instead of having to install minecraft plugins, here's a data-pack that allows you to run the minigame in vanilla minecraft!
+Instead of having to install minecraft plugins, here's a data-pack that allows you to run the minigame in vanilla minecraft.

 ## Installation
 This datapack can be installed just like any other minecraft vanilla datapack.\